 The expansion of your team and the inclusion of third-party service providers can make it seem like your company is increasing its cost.
 However, the digitization of business processes — especially those that are information-intensive — can lead to significant gains in profit.
 In fact, your company can reduce its expenses by 90 percent and expedite turnaround times, such as for the decision process for loan approvals.

-Consider that return on investment as you choose your third-party service provider and build your in-house team, which may grow to accomodate your business digitization efforts.
+Consider that return on investment as you choose your third-party service provider and build your in-house team, which may grow to accommodate your business digitization efforts.
 In some instances, the expansion of your in-house team may be temporary to achieve your internal deadline or provide essential support following the immediate launch of your digital landscape.

 5. Target the End-to-End Customer Experience